mongodb-industry-solutions/Vehicle-Digital-Twin-Feedback-Loop/Demo_Instructions.md

 ![image](https://github.com/mongodb-industry-solutions/Digital-Twins-With-AWS/blob/main/media/spoiler.png)

    4. **Offline capablities**: You can also simulate what happens when the vehicle is not online.
 Since we are using a database inside the vehicle, all the   data changes are tracked and once you resume and click "sync", you will see that the status is immediately updated.
 Offline capabilities are intact!
-This is exciting, because you get actual live information about the vehicle.
-Think of how many sensors change way too frequently and need to be synchronized with every single change to the cloud backend.
-What we've implemented here with MongoDB Realm's offline capabilities is a bucketing pattern.
+This is exciting, because you get actual live information and historical information about the vehicle.

-   5. **Bucketing pattern in action**: Let's store 20 records in our bucket.
-You'll see this number on the "Bucket: x number" button.
-Click the "Track Telemetry Button" until you've reached 20 items in the "Bucket" button.
+   5. **Bucketing pattern in action**: Some sensors change way too frequently and synchronizing every single change to the backend would be inefficient.
+What we've implemented here with MongoDB Realm's offline capabilities is a bucketing pattern, where we cache 20 measurements and store them as an array in a single document.
+We have configured the bucket size to be 20 "Bucket: x number".
+Click the "Track Telemetry Button" until you've reached 20 items in the "Bucket".

 ![image](https://github.com/mongodb-industry-solutions/Digital-Twins-With-AWS/blob/main/media/track_telemetry.png)